ss153g/frontend-nanodegree-feedreader/README.md

 # How to RUN the file
-Run the file and review the specs!
+Run the *index.html* file and review the specs!
-Actual specs have been commented.
+Actual specs have been commented in *./jasmine/spec/feedreader.js* file